vuorenkoski/tugurium/README.md

 ### Backend

 Framework: Express, graphQL, Apolloserver, Sequalize, Umzug

 Database: Postgres

 Data from sensors is pushed though api layear.
 Meteorological data is automatically collected hourly.
 Data is stored in SQL database.
-Data can be fetched from api layer by defining sensors, time period and aggregation method (hourly, daily, monthly average).
-When time period is defned current, most recent sensordata is given with timestamps.
+Sensor/image/Switch data can be fetched from api layer.
+Sensordata can aggregated hourly and daily (sum or average).

+ENV definitions:

-ENV: SECRET is random secret string, SENSOR_TOKEN is static authorization token of sensors, DATABASE_URL is URL for postgre database (for example postgres://tugurium_user:secret@localhost:5432/tugurium_db), ADMIN_PASSWORD contains admin password
+- SECRET is random secret string
+- SENSOR_TOKEN is static authorization token of sensors,
+- DATABASE_URL is URL for postgre database (for example postgres://tugurium_user:secret@localhost:5432/tugurium_db),
+- ADMIN_PASSWORD initial admin password

 ### Frontend

 Framework: React (browser) and React native (mobile), Apollo-client, Victory, Bootstrap

 Data is fetched from backend thourgh api layer and presented in different formats: current values, tables and graphs.
-In addition lights and heating can be activated from frontend.
-Same functionalities are implemented to both browser and andoird platform.
+In addition switches can be activated from frontend.
+Same functionalities are implemented to both browser and android platform (except settings are available only in browser).

 ## Development environment